whatap/go-api-example/github.com/gin-gonic/gin/README.md

 # github.com/gin-gonic/gin(https://github.com/gin-gonic/gin)

-gin 프레임워크의 웹 트랜잭션을 추적합니다.
+Web transactions are traced in the gin framework.\
-Use 함수를 통해 미들웨어를 설정합니다.
+It sets the middleware through the Use function.

 ```
     r := gin.Default()